baytuni/meltwater_game/README.md

 # Rock, Paper, Scissor, Lizard, Spock game

 A classic game to settle out disputes or cure for extreme boredom.
-It is recommended that you do actually do not play this game via an API.
+It is recommended that you actually do not play this game via an API.
 Instead find a friend or go out an grab any stranger to play with.

 ## How to use: